Second-Glance-Photo/App-Info-Page/index.md

 ### Photo
 Users upload photos to our server for analysis.

-The photos are deleted immediately once the analysis is done.
+The photos are deleted immediately once the analysis are done.
 ### Analysis Result
 Results are kept for up to 3 days and are completely removed afterwards.
 ### User Account
-Users may create account to purchase and store analysis credits.
+Users may create accounts to purchase and store analysis credits.

 We only collect and store email address for authentication purpose and do not share personal info to any third parties.

-User may request account deletion; see below.
+Users may request account deletion; see below.

 ## Account Deletion
 Users may request account deletion inside the app, under the "Account" tab.